pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 We insert extensions with `Trainer.extend` method.
-The metrics are computed for both training and validation dataset to watch the model does not overfit nor underfit:
+The metrics are computed for both training and validation dataset to ensure that the model does not overfit nor underfit:

 ```python
 # tools/train.py